dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 The only downside to Clojure for web applications becomes the JVM.
 Operationally, the JVM is overkill for running simple web applications that focus more on reading and writing data for the user.
-The JVM does even less when we start putting rendering and formatting logic into the user's browsers via Javascript in most applications.
+The JVM does even less when we start putting rendering and formatting logic into the user\'s browsers via Javascript in most applications.
 Fortunately, node.js provides a very light weight server side solution that is tuned for modern web development paradigms.
 The setup is light weight and applications execute quickly thanks to the V8 Javascript engine.